woocommerce/woocommerce/readme.txt

 * Variation formatting uses item_meta when showing order items
 * Javascript fixes in admin + correct enqueuing of scripts
 * Added en_GB po file
+* Used dbDelta for installation of tables for better table upgrades/installs
+* Fix for reviews form when fancybox is turned off

 = 1.0 =
 * Initial Release.
 Woo!